lmoecher/my_projects/javascript/js_basics/primitives_value_types/README.md

 1. The Decscription of *Primitives*/*Value Types* and why they are used.
 2. Description and Examples of *Strings*
-2. Description and Examples of *Numbers*
+3. Description and Examples of *Numbers*
-2. Description and Examples of *Booleans*
+4. Description and Examples of *Booleans*
-2. Description and Examples of *Undefined*
+5. Description and Examples of *Undefined*
-2. Description and Examples of *Null*
+6. Description and Examples of *Null*
-2. Description and Examples of *BigInt*
+7. Description and Examples of *BigInt*
-2. Description and Examples of *Symbols*
+8. Description and Examples of *Symbols*

 #### This file includes:

-* Link to the *Primitives* / *Value Types* file [Primitives / Value Types](primitives_value_types_code/index.js "Primitives / Value Types file")
+* Link to the *Primitives* / *Value Types* file: [Primitives / Value Types](primitives_value_types_code/index.js "Primitives / Value Types file")
-* Screenshots of the each *Value Type* in use and the output
+* Screenshots of each *Value Type* application and the output

 ##### This image shows quick Descriptions of each that will be covered later in this section.